-The Corporation currently has general liability insurance which includes product liability coverage.
+The Corporation currently has general liability insurance that includes product liability coverage.
 There is no assurance this insurance policy will cover all potential claims which may have a material adverse effect on the business or financial condition of the Corporation.
-A product recall could have a material adverse effect on the business or financial condition of the Corporation.
+A product recall could have a material adverse effect on the business or financial condition.